Mirko6/hello-world/README.md

 just a trial

 trtet
-I have discovered America :D
+I have discovered America :D   yo yo

 Samko is bad!
 tralalala